pingidentity/pingone-go-client/pingone/docs/DaVinciFlowPolicyResponseLinks.md

 ### NewDaVinciFlowPolicyResponseLinks

-`func NewDaVinciFlowPolicyResponseLinks(self JSONHALLink, environment JSONHALLink, ) *DaVinciFlowPolicyResponseLinks`
+`func NewDaVinciFlowPolicyResponseLinks(self JSONHALLink, environment JSONHALLink, davinciApplication JSONHALLink, ) *DaVinciFlowPolicyResponseLinks`

 NewDaVinciFlowPolicyResponseLinks instantiates a new DaVinciFlowPolicyResponseLinks object This constructor will assign default values to properties that have it defined,